Written complaints may be sent to CMFnz at PO Box 40329, Upper Hutt 5140 or by e-mail to [email protected]

 - Write down the facts of the complaint

-- Take the complainant's name, address and telephone number
+- Take the complainant's name, address and contact phone number

 - Tell the complainant that we have a complaints procedure